Ransomville, Kansas, an extinct town in Franklin County, was a coal-mining camp in the county’s southwest.

 James H. Ransom died in September 1914, and the mines closed the same year.
 The post office closed on June 30, 1915.

-Today, the old townsite is a farm located about two miles northeast of Williamsburg at the intersection of U.S. 50 highway and Hamilton Road.
+Today, the old townsite is a farm located about two miles northeast of Williamsburg, at the intersection of U.S. Highway 50 and Hamilton Road.

-©Kathy Alexander/Legends of Kansas, updated October 2023.
+©Kathy Alexander/Legends of Kansas, updated December 2025.

 Also See: